strangerstudios/memberlite-shortcodes/readme.txt

 Some of the shortcodes in this plugin will work with any theme, but we cannot guarantee the appearance will match that of the demo site.

 == Changelog ==

+= 1.3.4 - 2020-09-03 =
+* BUG FIX: Fixed logic to store active tab in cookie so return page load remembers your last tab.
+* ENHANCEMENT: Added feature to automatically expand the accordion item for an anchor link on page load.
+* ENHANCEMENT: Updated to Font Awesome version 5.14.0

 = 1.3.3 - 2020-04-30 =
 * BUG FIX: Fixed display bug for a recent post in shortcode output with no avatar or featured image.